vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/Tools/README.md

 ## Nested Test Environments

-A great way to build familiarity with security and compliance controls in the SCG is with a nested test environment.
-You can run ESXi as a virtual machine on ESXi itself, and paired with a separate copy of vCenter Server you have a great (and snapshot-able) test environment.
-You can even configure vSAN.
-There are many community resources available for nested environments, use your favorite search engine to find them.
+A nested environment builds familiarity with SCG controls: run ESXi as a virtual machine with a separate vCenter Server, snapshot it, and even configure vSAN.
+Community guides for nested environments are widely available.

 ## Audit & Remediation Coverage